-Configuration Details on these settings are found in "Rule Execution App Service for Form Fields Dynamics 365 " section.
+Configuration Form Fields Details on these settings are found in "Rule Execution App Service for Dynamics 365" section.
 Endpoint Name For basic configuration, this can be left as is.

 SAS Key Name The key output by the ARM template is the 'RootManageSharedAccessKey' key, so this value can be left as the default in most scenarios.
-SAS Key This is the key secret value, and is output by the ARM template after completion of the deployment Note: If you provided the "SasKey" parameter in Step 2 of this section, this value will already be set.

-Azure SB Namespace Address Change the service bus namespace here, as the default value of 'inrule-crmonline' will not work for you.
-The service bus namespace is the same value provided for the relay name in the ARM template parameters file.
-Using the Service Bus Namespace and the Service Bus Path, construct the address as follows: https://< <servicebusnamespace>&gt;.servicebus.windows.net/&lt;<sb path="" relay="">&gt;</sb></servicebusnamespace> Note: If you provided the "SasName" parameter in Step 2 of this section, this value will already be set.
+SAS Key This is the key secret value, and is output by the ARM template after completion of the deployment.
+If you did not get the value during deployment, you can find it using the steps in Locate SAS Key in Azure Portal Note: If you provided the "SasKey" parameter in Step 2 of this section, this value will already be set.
+Azure SB Namespace Address Change the Relay namespace here, as the default value of 'inrule-crmonline' will not work for you.
+The relay namespace is the same value provided for the relay name in the ARM template parameters file.
+Using the Relay Namespace and the Relay Path, construct the address as follows: https://< <relaynamespace>>.servicebus.windows.net/<<sb path="" relay="">></sb></relaynamespace> Note: If you provided the "SasName" parameter in Step 2 of this section, this value will already be set.
 SB Relay Path Unless you have changed the corresponding setting in rule execution app service, this value can be left as the default, which is 'ruleexecution'